ArtifactDB/uzuki2/README.md

 The group should contain an 1-dimensional dataset at `**/data`, containing 0-based indices into the levels.
 This should be type of `H5T_INTEGER` that can be represented by a 32-bit signed integer.
-Missing values are represented by -2147483648.
+Missing values are represented as described above for atomic vectors.

 The group should also contain `**/levels`, a 1-dimensional string dataset that contains the levels for the indices in `data`.
 Values in `**/levels` should be unique.